-What Is a Catalyst?
+What Is A Catalyst?

-is a substance that increases the rate of a chemical reaction.
+A catalyst is a substance that increases the rate of a chemical reaction.
 The presence of a catalyst is one of several factors that influence the rate of chemical reactions.
 (Other factors include the temperature, concentration, and surface area of reactants.)
 A catalyst isn’t a reactant in the chemical reaction it speeds up.
 As a result, it isn’t changed or used up in the reaction, so it can go on to catalyze many more reactions.

-How is a catalyst like a tunnel through a mountain?
+Q: How is a catalyst like a tunnel through a mountain?

-Like a tunnel through a mountain, a catalyst provides a faster pathway for a chemical reaction to occur.
+A: Like a tunnel through a mountain, a catalyst provides a faster pathway for a chemical reaction to occur.

 How Catalysts Work

 Catalysts interact with reactants so the reaction can occur by an alternate pathway that has a lower activation energy.
 Activation energy is the energy needed to start a reaction.
 When activation energy is lower, more reactant particles have enough energy to react so the reaction goes faster.
 Many catalysts work like the one in the Figure below.
 The catalyst brings the reactants together by temporarily bonding with them.
 This makes it easier and quicker for the reactants to react together.

 Q: In the Figure above, look at the energy needed in the catalytic and non-catalytic pathways of the reaction.
 How does the amount of energy compare?
 How does this affect the reaction rate along each pathway?

-The catalytic pathway of the reaction requires far less energy.
+A: The catalytic pathway of the reaction requires far less energy.
 Therefore, the reaction will occur faster by this pathway because more reactants will have enough energy to react.

 Catalysts in Living Things